 A census by the Bombay Natural History Society estimates a 25% increase in the migration of flamingoes to the Mumbai Metropolitan Region’s wetlands.
 This year, over 1.5 lakh birds were spotted in the first week of April itself compare to 1.2 lakhs in 2019.

 More than 8 lakh endangered Olive Ridley turtles have returned to the coast of Odisha for mass nesting after making no appearance last year.
-According to the forest experts, nearly 50 percent of the world population of these rare turtles come to Odisha’s coast for nesting.
+According to forest experts, nearly 50 percent of the world’s population of these rare turtles come to Odisha’s coast for nesting.
 A development that was hampered over the past several years because of the litter, waste, fishing boats, ships, and unhindered human movement.

 The coastline in Odisha is now witnessing the arrival of lakhs of Olive Ridleys.
 These rare sea turtles are renowned for their mass nesting and these areas are their largest nesting site in the region.

 Jalandhar is an ancient city in the north Indian state of Punjab.
 For about the last 30 years, people know this city as home to Devi Talab Mandir, a centuries-old Hindu temple dedicated to the goddess Durga.
 This year we will also know the place where you can see the Himalayan range.

-Industrial and other greenhouse gases taking a backseat, Dhauladhar mountain range, which is more than 100 miles away from the city – made a spectacular appearance for the inhabitants.
+Industrial and other greenhouse gases taking a backseat, the Dhauladhar mountain range, which is more than 100 miles away from the city – made a spectacular appearance for the inhabitants.
 April 3rd, 2020, would be a special day for people in the surrounding area, the sight which was not seen from the last so many years was there in front of their eyes.

 Behold the lovely clean waters

 With no humankind to bother, throw garbage, or emit pollutants, the water bodies are for a clean surprise.
-The impact of lockdown on the environment, our rivers, water bodies is spectacular.
-The Yamuna in Delhi, Upper Lake In Bhopal, Sabarmati river in Ahemdabad, river Gomti in Lucknow, Sankey lake in Bengaluru, Sukhan lake in Chandigarh all look super stunning, clean, and green.
+The impact of lockdown on the environment, our rivers, and water bodies is spectacular.
+The Yamuna in Delhi, Upper Lake In Bhopal, Sabarmati river in Ahemdabad, river Gomti in Lucknow, Sankey lake in Bengaluru, and Sukhan lake in Chandigarh all look super stunning, clean, and green.